Romanitou31/ProjetInterpromo2020/README.txt.txt

 How launch the different scraping and cron?

-- Import the "phantomjs" file on OSIRIM and execute the command "chmod +x path_of_your_file/phantomjs"
+- Import the "phantomjs" file on OSIRIM and execute the command "chmod +x path_of_your_file/phantomjs" to made it executable.

 Weibo :